 Additionally, the faculty funded by the programme will develop several specialised courses that are elective for all students of the Graduate School, the first one being a course on Advanced Quantum Algorithms developed by Giulia Ferrini and Anton Frisk Kockum at Chalmers, given for the first time in winter 2019.
 The lectures were recorded and are available at the course homepage.
 The research school also supports local existing courses within quantum technology, to ensure their quality.

 Opportunities for students to present their work, interact with international experts from academia and industry, and form a professional network include:

-● Internships of at least three months at a research facility different than the home institution
+- support for internships of at least three months at a research facility different than the home institution

-● A biennial winter conference, with industry and government participation
+- a biennial winter conference, with industry and government participation

 To learn more about the Swedish Graduate School in Quantum Technologies, please contact